Gitrua07/landing-page/README.md

 # landing-page
-A landing page webpage (Odin's Project Assignment)
+A landing page that implements The Odin Project Foundations assignment.

 ## Description
 A webpage of a landing page is implemented using HTML and CSS.